Maxxis Assegai Review

 With tall and very stout rectangular side knobs, a deeply lugged center tread, and tacky 3C MaxxGrip rubber, the Assegai is pure hookup, on all surfaces and conditions.
 The profile of the tire is somewhat square, which often results in a tippy feeling when getting the tire on edge, but we didn't experience that with the Assegai.
 It transitions seamlessly between the center and side knobs with no drift in between.

 Testers also found themselves committing to and pushing harder into turns than they usually would, as this tire inspired the confidence to do so with its tenacious grip.
 Like any tire, it does have a limit in its cornering grip; it just happens to be much higher with the Assegai.
-The thick and supportive sidewalls of the Assegai also allow you to run lower tire pressures without the fear of the sidewall rolling or folding, even down to around 18psi.
-The beauty of the stout DH casing is that even at a pressure that low, there's little fear of pinch flatting.
+The supportive sidewalls of the Assegai also allow you to run lower tire pressures without the fear of the sidewall rolling or folding, even down to around 20psi.

 Pedal Traction

-Due to the aggressive tread design of the Assegai, it has loads of pedaling traction.
-All of the knobs are tall, with most of them having squared-off edges, although the rectangular center knobs are slightly ramped, and they claw into loose dirt with ease.
-The edges of the knobs bite quite well, and there is siping on most that enhances the grip on hardpack and solid rock.
+Due to the aggressive tread design of the Assegai, it has loads of traction, but its focus is on downhill performance.
+All of the knobs are tall, with most of them having squared-off edges the rectangular center knobs are slightly ramped and claw hard for braking but give up a little traction climbing.
+The edges of the knobs bite quite well, and there is siping on most that enhance the grip on hardpack and solid rock.

-It performed exceptionally well in loose dirt, and it was extremely uncommon to lose traction while climbing with this tire.
-Its pedaling traction was on par with the WTB Convict, the Maxxis Minion DHR II, and the Schwalbe Hans Dampf.
-We used it primarily as a front tire, but of course, it can be used either front or rear.
-If using it in the rear be prepared for it to scramble up anything, you'll just pay for that traction with lots of weight and rolling resistance.
+It performed quite well in loose dirt, and it wasn't common to lose traction while climbing with this tire.
+Its climbing traction was slightly above average, but its specialty is up front.
+Due to its braking knobs, we used it primarily as a front tire, but of course, it can be used either front or rear.
+If using it in the rear, be prepared for it to scramble up most anything, but you'll just pay for that traction with lots of rolling resistance.

 Braking Traction